swiftlang/swift-evolution/proposals/testing/0025-tag-based-test-execution-filtering.md

 Filtering based on tags is quite broad and general purpose.
 Because you can define any tag to stick on any test or suite, and because tags exists orthogonally to the test graph, you can arbitrarily include/skip any test based solely on the semantics of your tags.
 However, this change does raise the question of what _else_ we could filter/skip on and how we can be more expressive about it.

 For example, you may wish to filter/skip tests based on protocol conformance and/or inheritance.
 A suite's ancestor types can be a useful, and perhaps more natural, signal indicating whether it should run in a given context or not because the ancestor types carry with them behaviors and contracts that have powerful semantic meaning.
-In the future, we may seek to expand the prefix operators we allow beyong just `tag:`.
+In the future, we may seek to expand the prefix operators we allow beyond just `tag:`.

 Additionally, internally, the test suite already supports arbitrary boolean groupings of test filters.
 It may not be unreasonable to attempt to expose that on the CLI.